 As professional and academic leaders, we envision and enact innovative models of doing public history.
 Our scholarship informs our services and vice versa.

 Rachel Boyle, PhD has been a public historian since high school, when she once set up an interactive booth at the local mall to teach kids about economic inequality during the Great Depression.
 Now holding a PhD and over ten years of professional experience, Boyle continues to blend critical historical practice with meaningful community engagement.
-She currently manages constituent relationship management systems for local cultural organizations across the Midwest, conducts research on gender and violence in urban culture, and investigates ways to utilize cooperative structures in the field of public history.
+She currently teaches history courses, manages digital history projects, and conducts research on gender, violence, and labor.